 Just click the self referral link above to start the process and someone will be in touch as soon as possible.

 Quite simply, we're here to help the people of Lancashire with the problems they face.
 Our advice is free, confidential, impartial and independent.
-We operate from four locations across Lancashire: Chorley, Leyland, Fleetwood and Skelmersdale.
+We operate from five locations across Lancashire: Chorley, Leyland, Fleetwood Skelmersdale, and Blackburn with Darwen.
 We provide advice in person at our offices, via our telephone helpline or by email.

 If you have a problem you need help with there are several options available to you:

 Citizens Advice Lancashire West offers free, confidential, impartial and independent advice and information on a wide range of subjects.

 Pension Wise is a free government service that helps you understand what you can do with your pension pot money.

 It offers guidance about your options for taking your pension pot(s), and can help you understand the tax implications.

 It also offers free guidance appointments over the telephone or face-to-face where you can talk through these options, ensuring you have the information you need to make the right decision.